+As people across the world adjust to life in the time of coronavirus, organizations are contributing however they can—gyms are sharing free online classes, musicians are offering virtual performances, and healthcare workers are working around the clock to keep people as healthy as possible.
 At SurveyMonkey, our research team has dedicated themselves to daily research.
-Since mid-February, we’ve surveyed more than 265,000 people about their outlook and concerns about the virus.
+Since mid-February, we’ve surveyed more than 1.3 million people about their outlook and concerns about the virus.
 Some of our research is static—one-time surveys that focus on a specific topic—while other data is updated regularly so that we can follow trends over time.

 We’ll continue to update this post with fresh data at the top, then summaries of our one-time research projects on a specific, focused topic at the bottom.
 Here's an overview of each section:

 The coronavirus crisis is a truly universal experience, with concern high and rising all over the world.
 We asked thousands of respondents in the U.S., U.K., and Canada to share their perspectives, focusing on the areas closest to home: concern about themselves and their loved ones and firsthand awareness of sick friends/acquaintances.

 - 36% of Americans are worried they or someone in their family will be exposed to the coronavirus